pnp/PnP-PowerShell/README.md

 # Installation #

-## Setup files ##
-You can download setup files from https://github.com/officedev/pnp-powershell/releases.
-These files will up be updated on a monthly basis.
+There are 3 ways to install the cmdlets.
+We recommend, where possible, to install them from the [PowerShell Gallery](https://www.powershellgallery.com).
+Alternatively you can download the setup files or run a PowerShell script to download the PowerShellGet module and install the cmdlets subsequently.

-## Using the Windows Management Framework / PowerShellGet ##
+## PowerShell Gallery ##

 If you main OS is Windows 10, of if you have [PowerShellGet](https://github.com/powershell/powershellget) installed, you can run the following commands to install the PowerShell cmdlets: